prin-r/bridge-spec/README.md

 #### merkle_leaf_hash

-This function receive any bytes as an `input` an do these following step.
+This function receive any bytes as an `input` and then does these following step.

 1. prepend the `input` with a zero byte.
 2. return sha256 of the result from `1.`.